-Tough Boris is an Australian/American pirate picture book.
-As fodder for stories, ocean piracy has never yet been out of fashion.
-Especially in stories aimed at boys, the pirates of modern picture books are often comical rather than scary; jovial rather than evil.
+Tough Boris is an Australian-American pirate picture book published in 1994.
+As fodder for stories, ocean piracy has never been out of fashion.
+Especially in stories with an implied readership of boys, the pirates of modern picture books are often comical rather than scary; jovial rather than evil.
 Pirate stories bear little to no resemblance to the actual crime of piracy, which is alive and well in the world today.

 What is the allure of pirates, and what kind of stories can they tell the modern reader?
 In this particular story, ‘pirate’ is a visual metaphor for ‘masculinity’.
 This is the age of the antihero; for adults see Mad Men, Breaking Bad, The Wire etc.